 “Dear Stephen, funny how some things that start spontaneously end that way.
 Eat a peach.
 Neil.”

 Neil Young is truly one of a kind.

 Few bands have gone through more than The Rolling Stones: death, drugs, line-up changes, constant fighting and poking fun at each other’s manhood.
 But they put it all aside over the last year, having released some new music and embarking on a tour for their 50th anniversary.

 Eric Clapton has been rockin’ for quite some time.
 From his roles in The Yardbirds, Cream and as a solo artist to his guest appearances with The Beatles, The Rolling Stones and B.B.
 King (there are also A LOT more).

 He released latest studio album Clapton in 2010 (that makes 20 studio albums) and continues to tour.

 Sure, The Who have gone on hiatus on several occasions, but they are still selling out crowds like they did 30 and 40 years ago.
-They just started their Quadrophenia tour and will be coming to the Barclays Center in Brooklyn on November 14 (as long as things don’t too loud for Pete).
+They brought their Quadrophenia tour to the Barclays Center in Brooklyn last year, too.

 The Boss may not have been around as long as the rest of these guys, but few artists say “I love America and the working man” quite like Bruce Springsteen.

 Bruce isn’t slowing down either.
-He just released a new album, is in the middle of a world wide tour (which include 3-4 hour sets) and even took time to perform during a rally for our (re-elected) President, Barack Obama.
+He released a new album last year and recently finished up a world wide tour (which include 3-4 hour sets), even taking time to perform during a rally for our (re-elected) President, Barack Obama.